jonsuh/jonsuh.com/_posts/2012-06-30-smaller-review.md

 ---
 layout: post
-title: Smaller&mdash;Batch Minify CSS and JavaScript
+title: Smaller Review&mdash;Batch Minify CSS and JavaScript
 date: "2012-06-30"
 comments: false
 excerpt: Smaller allows you to combine and minify files with a simple GUI and does all the command-line magic in the background for you.
 Minifying and compressing files are now simpler than ever with Smaller.